OntimizeWeb/docs/_docs/15c-permissions-example.md

 ### Server permissions

 Now it's time to define the server permissions.
 In our application we got two users, Demo and Candidate.
-The only user that we wanna have permission to access the candidates table it's the demo user so we gonna need to define it's permissions.
+The only user that we want to have permission to access the candidates table it's the demo user so we will need to define it's permissions.

 #### Creating the permission service